sid521/ML8-ImageCaptioning/README.md

 - **Decoder:** GRU(Gated recurrent unit) is used as decoder with [bahdanu attention](https://arxiv.org/pdf/1409.0473.pdf).
 Using attention based architechture we can observe which parts of images were identified for generating words(or captions).
 - **Caption Generation:** Based on highest probability instead of beam search.
 - **Training:** Teacher forcing is used to reduce training time for the RNN.
-- **Score:** Mean cosine similarity between the 5 true captions and the predicted caption
+- **Score:** Mean cosine similarity between the 5 true captions and the predicted caption.

 The prediciton.ipynb and prediction_final_for_external_images.ipynb will be used for loading the weights and models for direct prediciton of new images.